chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, it is necessary to create more good causes in order to form good karma.

 In addition, people who do not have good fortune will ask questions even if they make money.
-For example, if someone makes money, they have a car accident.
+For example, if someone makes money and they have a car accident.

 question.